Beyond Physical Training: The Role of Sports Visualization in Endurance Racing (2023)

 Create a Detailed Mental Picture

-One of the most important tips I can offer for visualizing a successful race outcome is to create a detailed mental picture.
+This is one of the most important tips I can offer for a successful race outcome.
+I create a detailed mental imagery of the entire upcoming race and how it’s going to play out.
 This means visualizing not only the end result but also every step of the race.

 When visualizing, I try to make the mental picture as realistic as possible.
 I imagine myself in the race, going through every step as if I were actually there.
 I imagine the sights, sounds, and even the smells of the race.
-I try to imagine the crowd cheering me on and the feeling of my muscles working to power me through the race.
+I try to use this as a mental rehearsal of the race.
 I even picture when and where I will take in nutrition and fluids.
+If I need to, I’ll write these down so my mental imagery becomes visual imagery.

 By creating a detailed mental picture, I am able to prepare myself mentally and physically for every step of the race.